 Following its departure from the EU, the UK has maintained in force substantially equivalent provisions to the GDPR (UK GDPR).
-Similar concerns as those described above apply to our compliance with the UK GDPR.
+The UK Government has recently announced reforms to the regime.
+Similar concerns as those described above apply to our compliance with the UK GDPR and other UK data protection rules.